 Warwick is enriched with independent businesses offer an enticing blend of the old and the new, from gift shops, antique centres and traditional tea rooms to fashion shops, art galleries and fine restaurants.
 Market Place is the heart of the town, hosting a variety of cafes, pubs and shops and a thriving market every Saturday.
 Swan Street is always a hive of activity and the town’s busiest shopping street, Smith Street is the oldest shopping street in Warwick and boasts a unique mix of independent shops and restaurants.

-The Visitor Information Centre is housed inside the magnificent Court House, Jury Street, where you will also find our splendid ballroom which is available for hire and the Warwickshire Yeomanry Museum, which is open weekends Easter to October or by appointment only.
+The Visitor Information Centre and Town Box Office are housed inside the magnificent Court House, Jury Street, where you will also find our splendid ballroom which is available for hire and the Warwickshire Yeomanry Museum, which is open weekends Easter to October or by appointment only.

 The town of Warwick is graced with a wide variety of attractive parks and gardens, both privately and publicly owned.
 They range from the charming Victorian Hill Close Gardens , the restored Master’s Garden at the Lord Leycester Hospital and the spectacular Mill Garden to the public spaces of Priory Park, St Nicholas Park and the Pageant Garden.
 A detailed free Parks and Gardens guide is available to collect at the Visitor Information Centre.